 For those who have never done it before, painting a room looks like the easiest thing in the world.
-After all, it’s just paint on a wall, how hard can it be?
+After all, it’s just painted on a wall, how hard can it be?
 Well, for anyone who has ever painted before, you know that it can be all too easy to deliver a subpar paint job.

 Before you take on your next painting project, there are a few helpful tips to follow.
 Knowing when to clean up mistakes, remove everything from the room before starting, fix dings before painting, and all of the tricks of the trade can give you an edge and allow you to deliver a performance like the pros